xregistry/spec/core/spec.md

 Notice in this case aside from an updated "Blob Created" event (in the HTTP body) we've included the `epoch` value in the request.
 If the current value does not match `1` then an error would have been generated.

-TODO: Do we want to support ?epoch too?
-I'm leaning towards "no"

 ##### Updating a Resource's metadata